Driving down the highway, swaths of yellow came into view. Was it sunflowers? Mustard seed? No, these were the canola oil fields of Edmonton Alberta.

 If you are in town in July, make sure you pop in for the Edmonton International Street Performers Festival.
 Kids and adults will love seeing acts along 83rd Ave NW and beyond.

 There are plenty of local spots to grab a bite, but we love to do a bit of shopping in Edmonton’s heritage district.
 From avant guard to boho chic, goth to swing favorites, there is something for everyone at the shops of Old Strathcona.
-For American shoppers, just remember, the exchange rate is in our favorite, so if you see a sale, it’s an even bigger discount for you after the exchange rate kicks in.
+For American shoppers, just remember, the exchange rate is in our favor, so if you see a sale, it’s an even bigger discount for you after the exchange rate kicks in.

 If you are staying for more than a day or two, make sure you load up at the Old Strathcona Farmers Market on Saturdays from 8am to 3pm.
 Products are brought in from all of the area farms, of which there are plenty.
 Produce, meat, seafood, flowers, coffee, specialty foods, plus arts and crafts are all on sale throughout the year.
 It might be worth planning your trip around.
 When you’ve had enough, walk around the corner to the streetcar to head downtown to the museums.

-Check out the Edmonton Museum scene
+Check out the Edmonton Museum and Attraction scene

 Edmonton museums aren’t a dime a dozen and they don’t come in spades.
 While there are plenty to keep you busy, if you only have a day to explore, you want to visit the best.